Dadangdut33/Misaka-10032-ts/README.md

 # Misaka-10032

-A Personal discord bot i made.
-I use it for my private discord server. **Rewrite in typescript (Still in proggress)**.
-I rewrite it to learn more about typescript.
+A Personal discord bot that I code and use for my private discord server.
+Now uses discord.js v13 and typescript.

 <details open>
   <summary><b>Preview</b></summary>